serverless/core/README.md

 <br/>

-Forget infrastructure, Serverless Components enable you to create reusable use-cases out of cloud services, like a blog, a user registration system, a payment system or an entire application.
+Forget infrastructure.
+Serverless Components enable you to create reusable use-cases out of cloud services, like a blog, a user registration system, a payment system or an entire application.

 You can use them via the [Serverless Framework](https://www.github.com/serverless/serverless).